dependabot/dependabot-core/README.md

 to select a package manager and a repository to perform a dry run on.
 Feel free to place breakpoints on the code.

+⚠️ The `Clone Repository ...` commands of the Remote Containers extension are currently missing some functionality and are therefore not supported.
+You have to clone the repository manually and use the `Reopen in Container` or `Open Folder in Container...` command.

 ## Releasing

 Triggering the jobs that will push the new gems is done by following the steps below.